 Published on November 2, 2017

-After introducing significant aerodynamic changes in the cars aligned in Catalunya Rally, affecting dive planes and rear wing (we already reviewed in a previous post), Hyundai continued to work on additional modifications in the car, to increase their options in the battle for world drivers title.
-Such modifications could be first seen in Wales tests carried out during October, for the preparation of the penultimate rally of the season.
-In the end, they were only incorporated into Thierry Neuville’s car in Wales Rally.
+After introducing significant aerodynamic changes in the cars aligned in Rally Catalunya, affecting the dive planes and rear wing (we already reviewed in a previous post), Hyundai continued to work on additional modifications in the car, to increase their options in the battle for world drivers title.
+Such modifications were only incorporated into Thierry Neuville’s car in Wales Rally.

 In the top end of the arch, an additional winglet has been added, in order to help air flowing upwards, similar to that included in the rear arch of the VW Polo WRC 2017.
 Also, the door has been modified, as the lower part has been covered by a flat portion, eliminating a small dead end.

-The goal of this modification is probably downforce: by sending air upwards, additional pressure can be obtained over rear train.
-Also by sending additional airflow onto rear wing, whose end plate was increased in size in Catalunya Rally, maybe to help collect the additional airflow generated by the new arch modification.
+The goal of this modification is probably downforce: by sending air upwards, additional pressure can be obtained over the rear train.
+Also by sending additional airflow onto the rear wing, whose endplate was increased in size in Catalunya Rally, maybe to help collect the additional airflow generated by the new arch modification.

-The picture above shows new design, versus old design in Neuville’s car in Montecarlo rally (below).
+The picture above shows the new design, versus the old design in Neuville’s car in the Rallye Monte Carlo rally (below).

-Previous design contained a lower number of thinner louvres, and lower amount of air from cooling brakes could be removed.
-Also, orientation seems to have changed: original design seems to force air downwards, while the new design shows horizontal canards.
+The previous design contained a lower number of thinner louvres, allowing a smaller amount of air from cooling brakes could be removed.
+Also, orientation seems to have changed: the original design seems to force air downwards, while the new design shows horizontal strakes.